xlnfinance/xln/wiki/4balances.md

-# 4 Types Of Balances in Failsafe
+# 4 Types Of Balances in Fairlayer

 ## On-Chain Balance